 Zoom is a very simple corporate communication tool with screen-sharing and file-transfer services.
 It’s available for smartphones, tablets, desktop computers and is very streamlined over all.

 The most interesting feature is the ability to adjust the video-feed in processing.
 Zoom can change the backgrounds, slightly beautify the speaker’s appearance and overall make preparing for a call less strenuous.
+In essence, it’s a good option for remote work.
 That said, don’t expect miracles in that department.

 Instant messengers have revolutionised communication and corporate messengers are a necessity at any workplace with more than one location.

 Slack is an amazing communication platform that seamlessly integrates group chats, direct messages, and third-party apps to create the ultimate experience.
 It got to the point where features from Slack are slowly dripping into the general messengers like Discord or Telegram.

 That said, it’s not all sunshine and rainbows.
 Slack is rather tied into the Atlassian infrastructure and you lose some convenience features if you do not use JIRA as your project management tool.
 There are some plugins for the third-parties but their functionality is remarkably limited.

 You can even improve upon Slack with third-party tools.
 For example, Jell is a great tool that simplifies remote development team management — especially the team is in a completely different time zone.

 NOTE: There is a self-hosted alternative to Slack called Mattermost.
 Give it a shot if you want to keep all your data on-site.

 Krisp mutes background noize like a dog barking, cafe, or kids playing in any communication app.
 It uses the world’s best AI-powered